wensley-rushing/cantilever-analysis/README.md

 # **Cantilever Retaining Wall Analysis**

-This project demonstrates the structural analysis of a **Cantilever Retaining Wall** using the **OpenSeesPy** library.
+This project demonstrates the structural analysis of a **Cantilever Retaining Wall** using the **xara** library.
 The script defines a 2D plane strain model with triangular elements, simulates static loads, and outputs the displacements for the nodes.

 ## **Project Overview**